Battle of Maaloula: New jihadist attack

 On 8 September, however it was reported jihadist forces had retaken Maaloula after they received reinforcements and were able to force the Army to retreat from the town.
 During the day's fighting, 18 jihadists were killed and 100 wounded.
 A resident of Maaloula reported that the jihadists attacked Christian homes and killed several people.
 They also torched a church and looted another one, and threatened several Christian villagers with beheading if they did not convert to Islam.
 Although, a local nun who spoke to the BBC denied reports of forced conversion and persecution of Christians.
 Many of Maaloula's residents fled, while Muslim residents reportedly welcomed the entry of jihadist and insurgent forces.
 A woman from the village said to Lebanese media that her husband, a member of the town's militia, had his throat cut by Free Syrian Army jihadists.
 According to a jihadists brigade leader, the Army was still present at one of the entrances of Maaloula.
-At the end of the afternoon, the Army and the People's Committee militia were fighting jihadists to regain control of the town with clashes around Maaloula and in the neighbouring Jarajafa area.
+At the end of the afternoon, the Army and the Popular Committees militias were fighting jihadists to regain control of the town with clashes around Maaloula and in the neighbouring Jarajafa area.

 New Army counter-attack

-On 9 September, Syrian Army troops launched an offensive to retake the town and jihadist-held positions in the surrounding hills.
+On 9 September, Syrian troops launched an offensive to retake the town and jihadist-held positions in the surrounding hills.
 From the 3,300 inhabitants of the town, only 50 had remained during the fighting, according to a resident, who spoke on condition of anonymity for fear of reprisals from jihadists.
 A church was burnt in the western part of the village.
 Some residents affirm that their families had been forced to leave the town by the jihadists, while others said that jihadists forced one person to convert to Islam at gunpoint and executed another.

 On 10 September, jihadist forces declared their withdrawal from Maaloula under the condition that the Army and pro-government militias would also not enter the town.
 However, by the next day, the jihadists had not retreated and fighting inside the town was still going on.
 Later in the day, government forces had captured large parts of the town.

 On 15 September, the military secured Maaloula.